All Episodes

 So the Democrats want to reward this illegal and bad behavior by giving them U.S. identification and the ability to vote, which is what this is all about.

-Never ever forget that.
+Never, ever forget that.

-Unlicensed drivers almost five times more likely to be involved in a fatal crash than So what is giving them the driver's license?
+Unlicensed drivers almost five times more likely to be involved in a fatal crash.

-How's it magically going to make them a better driver?
+How is it magically going to make them a better driver?

-Are the are are these people driving around without licenses when they see the bubblegum lights in the rear view mirror, do they speed up or something and you know running away from the law?
+Are these people driving around without licenses when they see the bubblegum lights in the rear view mirror?

 Because that's probably what it is.